mjordan/islandora_workbench/README.md

 ### The CSV file

-Metadata that is to be added to new or existing nodes is contained in the CSV file.
+In addition to content files like images, the input data used by Workbench is a CSV file.
+This CSV file contains the metadata that is to be added to new or existing nodes, and some additional reserved columns specific to Workbench.
 As is standard with CSV data, field values do not need to be wrapped in double quotation marks (`"`), unless they contain an instance of the delimiter character (e.g., a comma).
-Field values are either strings (for string or text fields), integers (for `field_weight`, for example), `1` or `0` for binary fields, Drupal-generated IDs (term IDs taxonomy terms or node IDs for collections and parents), or structured strings (for typed relation and geolocation fields)
+Field values are either strings (for string or text fields), integers (for `field_weight`, for example), `1` or `0` for binary fields, Drupal-generated IDs (term IDs taxonomy terms or node IDs for collections and parents), or structured strings (for typed relation and geolocation fields).

 Single-valued and multi-valued fields of the following types can be added: